 What Can I Find Here?

 Well, a lot of things.
 The market is divided into stores and random merchants.
-Most of the stores sell antiques (Whether it’s furniture, old signs, typewriters or jewelry) and souvenirs.
+Most stores sell antiques (Whether it’s furniture, old signs, typewriters, or jewelry) and souvenirs.
 We’d recommend you stay away from the tacky gifts and look into the pile of seemingly old assorted items.
 There are true treasures there.
 The random merchants sell without permission, and they offer a little of everything.
 It’s mostly crap, but it may just be the crap you were looking for.
-Near the center of the market, you’ll find new, more upscale shops for clothes, jewelry and home decor.
+Near the center of the market, you’ll find new, more upscale shops for clothes, jewelry, and home decor.